Easy Spring Vegetable Farro Risotto

 Preheat oven to 400 degrees.

-Heat the oil in a large pot with an oven-proof lid over medium-high heat.
+Heat the oil in a large pot with an oven-proof lid over medium-high.
 Add the onion and sauté for 2 minutes.
 Turn the heat to medium and add the bacon.
-Continue to sauté until the onion is translucent and the bacon is cooked (though it won’t be crispy).
+Sauté until the onion is translucent and the bacon is cooked (though it won’t be crispy).

-Bake for 30 to 35 minutes until the farro is just tender, with no crunch to it (al dente).
+Bake for 30 to 35 minutes until the farro is just tender, with no crunch.
 Remove from the oven and add the peas and asparagus.
 If the farro looks dry, add 1/4 cup of water or broth.
 Give it all a good stir and put it back into the oven for another 7 to 8 minutes until the vegetables are just tender (keeping in mind they will continue to cook a little once out of the oven).

 Remove from the oven, add mint, salt, and Parmesan.
 Taste and add freshly ground black pepper along with more salt if needed.
 Serve immediately.